-The proposed bill seeks to establish the West Virginia Public Guardian ad Litem Services through a new article in the Code of West Virginia, introducing a three-year pilot program aimed at providing legal representation for children involved in juvenile abuse and neglect proceedings.
-It highlights the necessity for high-quality legal assistance for vulnerable children who lack adequate counsel and defines key terms such as "eligible client" and "eligible proceeding."
-The bill also establishes a Guardian ad Litem Commission to oversee the policies and procedures of the program, which is set to commence on October 1, 2025, and will expire on June 30, 2028, unless extended by the Legislature.
+The proposed bill establishes the West Virginia Public Guardian ad Litem Services through a three-year pilot program aimed at providing legal representation for children involved in juvenile abuse and neglect proceedings.
+It highlights the necessity for high-quality legal assistance for vulnerable minors who cannot afford adequate counsel.
+The program is set to begin operations on July 1, 2025, and includes a sunset provision that will terminate the program on June 30, 2028, unless extended by the Legislature.
+The bill also creates a Guardian ad Litem Commission to assist in developing policies and performance measures, defines key terms related to the program, and outlines the agency's powers, including the ability to make grants and contracts.

 Statutes affected: